-Most of us are feeling the pinch and who wouldn’t like a little cash boost to make ends meet or pay for a little treat?
+Most of us are feeling the pinch and who wouldn’t like a little cash boost to make ends meet or pay for a treat now and again?
 There are plenty of ways to do it and sometimes all it takes is the decision to get ourselves better off.
-If we need motivation, we just need to think of the days we go without because the money’s dried up, the debts building up or the things we wish we had the budget for.

 WHAT CAN I SELL?

 Don’t have a Rembrandt in the attic or an antique sideboard in the living room?
 No worries.
 What we think is old junk is often a little treasure to other people.
 There are people out there to buy old phones, CDs and DVDs – any stuff with might think of as clutter and junk.
 There are even some saucy options but not for the faint-hearted.

 The Big Issue, the magazine that used to only be sold by homeless people, is now open to long-term unemployed people and social tenants struggling to make ends meet.
 For others, growing, making things or hosting parties as a product rep can bring in the bucks.
 Got a spare room or parking space?
 What about renting them out?

 For the right people with the right gear, selling stuff can boost the bank balance.
 Get the full low-down here.